 When the Centre for Ministry Studies was created three years ago, the Business Plan included the suggestion that we would explore the idea of delivering short intensive programmes in Africa and that we would investigate the existing connections between the Church of Scotland and Malawi.
-Finally, after many meetings, countless emails and a visit to Malawi last August, a Draft Agreement was signed in December that created a new, collaborative partnership between the University of Aberdeen and Zomba Theological College.
+Finally, after many meetings, countless emails and a visit to Malawi, a Draft Agreement was signed that created a new, collaborative partnership between the University of Aberdeen and Zomba Theological College.

-The first partnership of its kind, it provides the opportunity for church leaders across Africa to join the MTh Ministry Studies programme that was created two years ago and which has already become a popular and successful course at Aberdeen University.
-Staff from the University will travel to Malawi where they will teach the four module, part-time programme in Zomba.
-We expect to welcome between 15 and 20 students onto the programme each year.
-In addition, Aberdeen University will invite three members of staff from Zomba Theological College to apply to join our distance PhD programme.
-In this way we hope to contribute to the development of the College as it seeks to provide ministerial training for ministers.
+The first partnership of its kind, it provided the opportunity for church leaders across Africa to join the MTh Ministry Studies programme, which has become a popular and successful course at Aberdeen University.
+Staff from the University traveled to Malawi where they taught the four module, part-time programme in Zomba.

 The photos below were taken during the first teaching session of the Malawi MTh Ministry Studies programme.

 Rev Dr Ken Jeffrey leads the students in a class session.

 Dr Andrew Clarke leads the students in a class session.